-The Kansas Medicaid Home and Community Based Services Frail Elderly (FE) waiver is a program designed to help cover the costs of remaining at home or in assisted living rather than moving into a more expensive nursing home.
-Applicants must be Medicaid-eligible, including monthly income under $2,382 in 2021, and are periodically reassessed to ensure the waiver is covering needed benefits.
-Room and board in assisted living cannot be paid for by Medicaid, but care services like help with ADLs, medical equipment, and wellness monitoring are among the covered options.
+The Kansas Medicaid Home and Community Based Services Frail Elderly waiver is a program designed to help cover the costs to enable staying at home or in assisted living rather than moving into a more expensive nursing home.
+Applicants must be Medicaid-eligible, including monthly income under $2,742 in 2023, and are periodically reassessed to ensure the waiver is covering needed benefits.
+Room and board in assisted living cannot be paid for by Medicaid, but care services like help with activities of daily living, medical equipment, and wellness monitoring are some of the covered options.
 For more information, visit the state’s website.
-Program participants must be eligible for Medicaid, more on Kansas Medicaid guidelines for the aged or take an eligibility test.
+Program participants must be eligible for Medicaid.
+Click here for more on Kansas Medicaid guidelines for the aged or take an eligibility test.

 Veterans are statistically more likely to develop dementia.
 Among the reasons for this is that traumatic brain injuries and posttraumatic stress disorder lead to a higher probability of developing the condition.
 The VA offers many benefits for Alzheimer’s and dementia as well as different pension types.

 There are three types of VA Pensions available.
 The benefits change annually and are valid from December 2022 to December 2023.
 The benefits (and their maximum allowance) are as follows:

 1) Basic Pension – This benefit is also known as a death pension.
 It is for veterans and surviving spouses who are aged or disabled.
 The qualifying disability does not need to be related to their military service.
 On an annual basis, the Basic Pension pays:

 – Veterans without spouses or children up to $16,073